20 Best YouTube Channels for Back-end and Front-end Engineers

 Programming with Mosh is a channel that does not need much introduction.

-From our list, it’s one of the most popular ones out there – no wonder why.
-Mosh is great at covering the very basics as well as advanced Python and JavaScript topics in his one-hour tutorials.
-He does not shy away from demonstrating frameworks such as Django or Docker on real-life projects, with pragmatic approaches you also can get inspired by.
+From our list, it's one of the most popular ones out there – no wonder why.
+Mosh is great at covering the very basics as well as advanced Python and JavaScript topics in his comprehensive tutorials.
+He does not shy away from demonstrating frameworks such as Django, Spring Boot, or Docker on real-life projects, with pragmatic approaches you also can get inspired by.

 Popular videos to explore: